-Full of friendly people and balmy weather, visiting The Canary Islands with Inka means many of us will be adding them to our list of great places to travel for women
+Full of friendly people and balmy weather, a Canary Islands vacation with Inka

 Where are the Canary Islands?

 Continentally speaking, Tenerife, Gran Canaria, Lanzarote, Fuerteventura, El Hierro, La Palma and La Gomera belong to Africa, but as far as culture, history and geographical borders are concerned, the islands are Spanish.

 The location, some 70 miles from the Western Sahara in Africa at the closest point, and in a subtropical zone of the same latitude as Orlando, Florida, accounts for the fabulous climate year around.

 I love visiting the Canary Islands because on each and every one of them, there is so much to do and see.
 There are white beaches, black beaches, volcanic mountains and lush valleys; there are elegant towns and romantic fishing villages.

 Hiking, horseback riding and getting pampered in a luxurious spa are options for things to do, and let’s not forget the exquisite Canary cuisine and (tax free) shopping in the designer boutiques of Santa Cruz de Tenerife.